• About

 Overview

-This page explains how to nominate as a candidate for the Legislative Council in the 2026 State Election.
-It outlines eligibility requirements, required forms, nomination deposits, and lodgement processes for independent ungrouped candidates, independent grouped candidates, and candidates endorsed by registered political parties.
-All requirements are set under the Electoral Act 1985 (the Act).
+This page explains how to nominate as a candidate for the Legislative Council.
+It outlines eligibility requirements, nomination methods, required forms, deposits, and lodgement processes for independent ungrouped candidates, independent grouped candidates, and candidates endorsed by registered political parties.

 Candidate qualifications